Post installation basic tests

-A very quick test can be made directly from the phone enabled for recording.
+A very quick test can be done directly from the phone enabled for recording.
 This test will help you to understand if the Imagicle Application suite is properly configured.

-Place a call from the phone line enabled for recording to recorder pilot number (that is the directory number configured in the Recording Profile of CUCM, for instance 8500).
+Place a call from the recording-enabled phone line to the Imagicle recorder pilot number (that is the directory number configured in the Recording Profile of CUCM, for instance 8500).

 The call should be answered by Imagicle Call Recording, and one of the following voice prompts should be played: